jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 * Sharing a directory between the host and a container.
 * Sharing a *single file* between the host and a container.

-<!SLIDE>
+---
-# Volumes are special directories in a container
+## Volumes are special directories in a container

 Volumes can be declared in two different ways.